SQL formatting transforms unreadable, single-line database queries into

 pgFormatter (PostgreSQL)

 Command-line and web-based formatter specifically for PostgreSQL.
-Handles complex queries, CTEs, window functions beautifully:
+Handles complex queries, CTEs, window

 # Install via cpan or package manager